 - You see

-revalidate = 60on every page and wonder why the CDN hit rate is bad. - You have a CMS with a webhook button labeled “Publish” doing nothing useful.
+export const revalidate = 60on every page and wonder why the CDN hit rate is bad. - You have a CMS with a webhook button labeled “Publish” that does nothing useful.

 Quick verdict

 For any content site with a CMS or scheduled updates, set up an on-demand revalidation route handler with a shared secret.
-Use revalidatePath for single articles, revalidateTag for cross-cutting changes (new article triggers home page refresh).
+Use revalidatePath for single articles and revalidateTag for cross-cutting changes (a new article triggers a home-page refresh).

 Wire up the route handler